 - Add assignments where you show specific situations.
 For example:

-- Show the results of a measurement and ask students to interpret.
+- Show the results of a measurement and ask students to interpret them.

 - Add a forum for questions and discussion.